NAB again summons Shahbaz on July 5

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The National Accountability Bureau (NAB) expanded its scope of investigation in the corruption scam in Saaf Pani Company of Punjab with once again summoning former chief minister Punjab Shahbaz Sharif to appear before the investigating team on July 5.
+ISLAMABAD: The National Accountability Bureau (NAB) expanded the scope of its investigation in the Saaf Pani Company corruption scam by once again summoning former chief minister of Punjab and PML-N President Shahbaz Sharif to appear before the investigating team on July 5.

 Besides summoning Shahbaz Sharif, the NAB has also summoned Zaeem Qadri, who left the PML-N few days back after a fiery press conference, today (Wednesday).
 The NAB had summoned the ex-chief minister on June 25, but he did not appear before the NAB investigating team and now he has been summoned again on July 5.